Ragdoll Cat Grooming

 Ragdolls have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Ragdoll's coat healthy and help you bond with your cat.

-With a typical weight of 10-20 lbs and lifespan of 12-17 yrs, the Ragdoll requires thoughtful care tailored to their specific breed characteristics.
+Plan on 10-20 lbs and 12-17 yrs of life with a Ragdoll, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 What makes the Ragdoll remarkable among large cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Health Predisposition Summary: Ragdolls show higher-than-average incidence of HCM, bladder stones, obesity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.